The Truth of Prometheus (The Play)

 MIKRION.

-What type of quest Theban?
+What manner of quest, Theban?

 PROMETHEUS.

-I am searching for the eternal universal truth.
+I seek the eternal universal truth.

 MIKRION.